Black Miami is Beautiful

 Spain declared Florida a slave sanctuary in 1693, proof the Underground Railroad went south before it ever went north.
 Bill Baggs Lighthouse stands as a National Underground Railroad Monument, though its hours of operation can be tricky.
 From its vantage point, the lighthouse offers stunning views of Stiltsville and the vibrant reefs of Biscayne National Park.
 Historically, this area served as a crucial escape route for Africans and Native Americans fleeing oppression, seeking refuge in the Bahamas or Cuba to avoid being returned to slavery or forcibly relocated on the Trail of Tears.

-For a thorough visit, we recommend allocating 45-60 minutes, and possibly more if you plan to combine your trip with a visit to Virginia Key Beach.
+For a thorough visit, we recommend a full hour, or more if you plan to combine your trip with a visit to Virginia Key Beach.

 TIP: This is a very historical and scenic site, but very time consuming.
-If there are two sites you are better off visiting on your own, Bill Baggs and neighboring Virginia Key beach are worth a beach day.
+If there are two sites you are better off visiting on your own, the Key Biscayne lighthouse and neighboring Virginia Key beach are worth a beach day.

-Honoring Civil Rights Leaders: Father Gibson and Athalie Range in Miami’s History
+Honoring Civil Rights Leaders: Father Gibson, Athalie Range and Dr. John Brown

-Another notable figure, Athalie Range, was born in Key West to Bahamian parents.
+Athalie Range was born in Key West to Bahamian parents.
 She gained recognition as a civil rights leader and was notably present in President Carter’s limousine when it was struck by rocks following the McDuffie riots.

-Both individuals played pivotal roles in advancing civil rights in Miami and beyond.
+All played pivotal roles in advancing civil rights in Miami and are highlighted on the tour.

 Exploring Liberty Square: The Changes in Liberty City